sowieso-fruehling/product-catalog/README.md

 # Product catalog

-Provides REST CRUD api to authenticated user.
+Provides REST CRUD api to authenticated user ( user that provides valid JWT).

-Currently only one user can be authenticated and he's credentials are username/password
+Only one user can be authenticated and he's credentials are username/password

-In memory H2 database is used as a product repository and it is populated at the application startup.
+In memory H2 database is used as a product repository and it is populated at the application startup with 100 product records.
+In case you want your db not to be initialized at startup, go to ProductServiceApplication class and make it not implementing InitializingBean interface and overriding afterPropertiesSet

+/catalog-api/v1/products endpoint has enabled pagination and sorting.
+It returns by default 20 records per page.
+Sorting and pagination can be customized by providing request parameters page, size and sort.
+For example, if get request is /catalog-api/v1/products?page=1&size=5&sort=description,desc it will give us second page of 5 elements, sorted by description in descending order.
+Sorting can be done by and of product entity properties

 Api is versioned using URI versioning technique